hoachnt/yanghoscript-theme/README.md

 No known issues at the moment.
 If you encounter any problems, please report them on our [GitHub Issues](https://github.com/hoachnt/yanghoscript-vscode-extension/issues) page.

-## Release Notes

-### 0.2.0

--   Add multi-line comment highlighting

-### 0.1.2

--   Update README

-### 0.1.1

--   Rename function keyword from DIT to THE

-### 0.1.0

--   Completely changed the plugin from the theme to a plugin to support the YanghoScript programming language
--   Updated README and metadata

-### 0.0.2

--   Improved syntax highlighting
--   Updated README and metadata

-### 0.0.1

--   Initial release with basic syntax highlighting and language support.

 ---

 Developed by [Hoachnt](https://github.com/hoachnt).